sberan/Fixy/README.md

 More Info
 -----------

-For now, have a look at the unit tests.
-If people start using this I'll add a wiki or something.
+For now, have a look at the unit tests for your persistence framework.